netxms/netxms-doc/admin/appendix.rst

       applied only if per-user setting is not defined.
     - 0
     - No
-  * - ServerColor
+  * - Server.Security.PasswordComplexity
-    - Identification color for this server.
-Used in status bar of management console.
+    - Set of flags to enforce password complexity (see :ref:`password-policy` for more details).
-    -
+    - 0
     - No
-  * - ServerCommandOutputTimeout
+  * - Server.Security.PasswordExpiration
-    - Time (in seconds) to wait for output of a local command object tool.
+    - Password expiration time in days.
+If set to 0, password expiration is disabled.
-    - 60
+    - 0
     - No
+  * - Server.Security.PasswordHistoryLength
+    - Number of previous passwords to keep.
+Users are not allowed to set password if it matches one from previous passwords list.
+    - 0
+    - No
+  * - Server.Security.RestrictLocalConsoleAccess
+    - If enabled, restrict access to local server console (via nxagm command line tool) only to authenticated users with server console access rights.
+    - true
+    - No
-  * - ServerName
+  * - SNMP.Codepage
-    - Name of this server.
-Displayed in status bar of management console.
+    - Default server SNMP codepage
     -
     - No
-  * - SNMP.Traps.AllowVarbindsConversion
-    - Allows/disallows conversion of SNMP trap OCTET STRING varbinds into hex strings if they contain non-printable characters.
-    - 1
-    - No
   * - SNMP.Discovery.SeparateProbeRequests
     - Use separate SNMP request for each test OID.
     - 0
     - No
+  * - SNMP.EngineId
+    - Server SNMP engine ID.
+    - 80:00:DF:4B:05:20:10:08:04:02:01:00
+    - Yes
   * - SNMP.RequestTimeout
     - Timeout in milliseconds for SNMP requests sent by |product_name| server.
     - 1500
     - Yes
+  * - SNMP.RetryCount
+    - Number of retries for SNMP requests sent by NetXMS server.
+    - 3
+    - Yes
-  * - SNMP.Traps.LogAll
+  * - SNMP.Traps.AllowVarbindsConversion
-    - Log all SNMP traps (even those received from addresses not belonging to any known node).
+    - Allows/disallows conversion of SNMP trap OCTET STRING varbinds into hex strings if they contain non-printable characters.
-    - 0
+    - 1
     - No
-  * - SNMP.TrapLogRetentionTime
-    - The time how long SNMP trap logs are retained.
-    - 90
-    - No
   * - SNMP.Traps.Enable
     - Enable/disable SNMP trap processing.
-A dedicated thread will be created if set to 1.
+A dedicated thread will be created if set to true.
-    - 1
+    - true
     - Yes
   * - SNMP.Traps.ListenerPort
     - Port used for SNMP traps.
     - 162
     - Yes
+  * - SNMP.Traps.LogAll
+    - Log all SNMP traps (even those received from addresses not belonging to any known node).
+    - false
+    - No
+  * - SNMP.TrapLogRetentionTime
+    - The time (in days) how long SNMP trap logs are retained.
+    - 90
+    - No
   * - SNMP.Traps.ProcessUnmanagedNodes
     - Enable/disable processing of SNMP traps received from unmanaged nodes.
-    - 0
+    - false
     - No
   * - SNMP.Traps.RateLimit.Duration
     - Time period (in seconds) for SNMP traps per second to be above threshold